Are Children With Angelman Syndrome Really Happy?

 A rare genetic condition forces us to ask, "Do we really understand happiness?"

-As a neuroscientist, I’ve had the privilege of studying Angelman syndrome and related neurodevelopmental disorders.
+As a junior researcher, I’ve had the privilege of studying Angelman syndrome and related neurodevelopmental disorders.
 Sometimes abbreviated NDDs, these are conditions that impair brain development.
+Because most research on Angelman syndrome has been done on children, I’ll be referring to these individuals in this post.

-My research with NDDs as a graduate student was very applied: I looked at electrical brain activity from these children and asked how it can help us better predict if a child’s quality of life is likely to improve, or whether a child is part of a smaller group within a particular NDD that would respond similarly to treatment.
+My own research with NDDs as a graduate student was very applied: I looked at electrical brain activity from these children and asked how it could help us better predict if a child’s quality of life is likely to improve, or whether a child is a part of a smaller group within a particular NDD that would respond similarly to treatment.

 These questions don’t directly address the demeanor of children with Angelman syndrome.
 But maybe it’s time to also consider this piece of the puzzle.
 So, what do children with Angelman syndrome look like?